Screen#

 row

 Optional.
-The x position to set the cursor at after clearing the screen.
+The row to move the cursor to after clearing the screen.
 The default is 1.

 col

 Optional.
-The y position to set the cursor at after clearing the screen.
+The column to move the cursor to after clearing the screen.
 The default is 1.

 color